 In Greenwich, improving EV charging infrastructure plays a central role in accelerating the decarbonisation of transport and the shift to cleaner vehicles, in line with London's net zero goals.

 Through Sharing Cities, the Royal Borough of Greenwich exploited an innovative integration with smart lampposts.
-A London wide data platform was able to collect often real time data across electric and shared mobility schemes, providing insights into current and future operation of mobility services.
+A London wide data platform was able to collect, often real time data, across electric and shared mobility schemes, providing insights into the current and future operation of mobility services.

 The borough provided a website where citizens could indicate on a map where and why they wanted a lamppost charging point.
 This allowed the borough to identify areas where charging infrastructure was most needed.
-Furthermore, the data for EVCP locations was shared with the London Data Store so a city-wide map of EV charging locations could be provided to the public.
+Furthermore, the data for EV charging point locations was shared with the London Data Store, so a city-wide map of EV charging locations could be provided to the public.